All Products

 }

 You can read objects from a specified OSS bucket.
 For example, you have a list of objects whose names are prefixed with example-prefix.
 The objects are stored in an OSS bucket named example-bucket.
-You can refer to the following sample snippet to read the objects from the OSS bucket:
+The following snippet provides a sample definition of the state machine.

 Type: StateMachine